-This Homemade White Bread is soft, delicious, easy to make and super satisfying.
-It’s buttery on the outside, fluffy on the inside and makes the best sandwich bread, toast or afternoon snack.
+This Homemade White Bread recipe is soft, delicious, and easy to make.
+It’s buttery on the outside, fluffy on the inside, and makes the best sandwich bread or breakfast toast.
+It’ll show you how to make homemade bread, step by step.
+It’s a recipe for white bread you’ll be making again and again.

 Homemade White Bread Video Tutorial